Odobo/vertx3-service-proxy/README.md

 So taking inspriation from various client proxies from web service libraries, the code utilises java.lang.reflect.Proxy to implement the client and reflection to implement the server part of the service.

-**At the moment you cannot return implementations to other service as you can do with the vertx-service-proxy**
+**At the moment you cannot return implementations to other services as you can do with the vertx-service-proxy**

 ## Maven